Robustness of the quantum Mpemba effect against state-preparation errors: Two models for QME

 In this Section we outline the model used in Refs.~\cite{turkeshi2024quantummpembaeffectrandom,Liu_2024} to demonstrate QME in closed system dynamics.
 We consider a chain of $N$ spin-1/2 particles under the action of a RUC endowed with a $U(1)$ symmetry corresponding to the total charge of the system, given by

 where $\sigma_z^i$ is the Pauli-Z operator of the $i$th system.
 The RUC is constructed from two-qubit unitary gates $U_{ij}$ acting on sites $i$ and $j$ and chosen to respect the $U(1)$ symmetry $[U_{ij}, Q] = 0$.
 To achieve this, $U_{ij}$ is randomly chosen such that it can be written in a block diagonal form with respect to the charge eigensectors of the system.
+Each block is given by a random unitary drawn from the Haar ensemble.
 In the computational basis of the two sites, this takes the form